ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

 It is, crucially, not required that the record projections be in scope unqualified (otherwise projections of various builders would shadow one-another).

-If a field is required by the desugaring process (and only if it's required!) but the builder's type doesn't have such a type, an error message is produced:
+If a field is required by the desugaring process (and only if it's required!) but the builder's type doesn't have such a field, an error message is produced:

 * “Desugaring statement <stmt> requires <field name> but builder <builder name> doesn't provide it”